Artezio/SURVEYBUILDER/README.md

 * ## Demo with code in sandbox https://codesandbox.io/s/github/Artezio/SURVEYBUILDER/tree/master/?fontsize=14&hidenavigation=1&theme=dark

-    `Currently to make changes you must fork sandbox`

 * ## Launch on your computer
     First clone the repository.
 Then you are to download all dependencies, to do it run following command in the root dir(surveybuilder/):